informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 **Kind**: instance property of [<code>Tuple</code>](#ERMrest.Tuple)
 <a name="ERMrest.Tuple+citation"></a>

-#### tuple.citation : <code>Object</code>
+#### tuple.citation : <code>ERMrest.Citation</code>
-The citation that should be used for this tuple.
+If annotation is defined and has the required attributes, will return a Citation object that can be used to generate the citation for this tuple.
-- if citation has wait-for, it will return false.
-- If the annoation is missing or is invalid, it will return null. otherwise it will return an object with the following attributes:
-- journal (required)
-- year (required)
-- url (required)
-- author
-- title
-- id

 **Kind**: instance property of [<code>Tuple</code>](#ERMrest.Tuple)
 <a name="ERMrest.Tuple+templateVariables"></a>